tsugumi-sys/mdlite/README.md

 - whole-document writes are faster as direct filesystem overwrites, so editing should stay on the filesystem side.

-These numbers come from `/Users/akira.noda/dev/personal/sqlite-performance/small-files-io/bench-results-*.md`.
-They are local toy-project benchmarks, not universal claims.

 ### `mdstore search` vs File System + `rg`